Selwyn M. Vickers: University of Minnesota

+University of Alabama at Birmingham (2013-2022)

 Vickers returned to UAB in 2013 upon being named the next senior vice president for Medicine and dean of the University of Alabama at Birmingham School of Medicine.
 Once rejoining the faculty, Vickers also led the research collaborative Center for Healthy African American Men through Partnerships, a consortium of academic centers and community organizations that works to develop, implement and evaluate interventions to improve African American men's health through research, outreach, and training.
 Vickers was later recognized with an election to the Association of American Physicians and was named as the 2019 Dr. James T. Black Award recipient by the 100 Black Men of America, Inc.

 During the COVID-19 pandemic, Vickers co-published an article in The American Journal of Medicine addressing the disparities between African American and white populations during the pandemic.
 He was also co-awarded a grant from the National Institute on Minority Health and Health Disparities for his collaborative project Advancing Surgical Cancer Care and Equity in the Deep South.
 In September 2020, Vickers was elected to the board of directors of Alabama Power while also serving as president-elect of the American Surgical Association.

 While serving in these various roles both at UAB and off-site, Vickers was elected to serve on the Forma Therapeutics Holdings, Inc. board of directors.
 He was also inducted into the Alabama Academy of Honor for being an influential individual native to Alabama.
 In 2022, Vickers assumed the role of CEO of both the UAB Health System and the UAB/Ascension St. Vincent's Alliance.

+Memorial Sloan Kettering Cancer Center

-He was selected as the CEO of Memorial Sloan Kettering Cancer Center in June 2022 and began the role in September 2022.
+In June 2022, Vickers was selected as the CEO of Memorial Sloan Kettering Cancer Center, and began the role in September 2022.